Why People Love Chanhassen, Minnesota

 The 1970s saw revitalization to Downtown Chanhassen, with still more room remaining for expansion, planned by local elected leaders year to year.

-An Interesting and Diverse Population and Business
+Diverse Population and Business

 Genealogy is traced for some of these groups at the Chanhassen Historical Society, which provides a large online gallery of old photos as well documents and records.
 The Minneapolis Genealogy Society also examines and keep many such records.